Heaven knows no spirit is perfect. Witness a name-dropping guardian angel.

 That will not hold the thing for long.
 I turn to gather tools.

 Joe has stepped into the doorway.
 His head moves like a bird's -- cock and turn to the left, cock and turn to the right.
 Finished with his survey of the hall, he nudges the box with the closed toe of his sandal, lands a casual left-footed kick off-center.
-The empty carton skitters and spins along the rough floorboards a foot or so to his right.
+The empty carton skitters and spins a yard or so to his right along the rough floorboards.

 Someone is trying to get to Joe.
 I know who he will try to use.
 I shape the stolen magic and loft it through the flaps.
 I speak the word of Realization, then I transit the wall as Joe bends to pry open the top.
 Time, tick-tock, time.